phil-opp/blog_os/blog/content/second-edition/posts/12-async-await/index.md

 [_pinned_]: https://doc.rust-lang.org/nightly/core/pin/index.html

 The purpose of the `cx: &mut Context` parameter is to pass a [`Waker`] instance to the asynchronous task, e.g. the file system load.
 This `Waker` allows the asynchronous task to signal that it (or a part of it) is finished, e.g. that the file was loaded from disk.
 Since the main task knows that it will be notified when the `Future` is ready, it does not need to call `poll` over and over again.
-We will explain this process in more detail later when we implement an own `Waker` type.
+We will explain this process in more detail later in this post when we implement an own `Waker` type.

 [`Waker`]: https://doc.rust-lang.org/nightly/core/task/struct.Waker.html

 ### Working with Futures

-We now know how futures are defined and the rough idea behind the `poll` method.
+We now know how futures are defined and understand the basic idea behind the `poll` method.
 However, we still don't know how to effectively work with futures.
 The problem is that futures represent results of asynchronous tasks, which might be not available yet.
 In practice, however, we often need these values directly for further calculations.
 So the question is: How can we efficiently retrieve the value of a future when we need it?

 #### Waiting on Futures